fivesqrd/bego/README.md

 ```

 ## Paginating ##
-DynanmoDb limits the results return to 1MB.
+DynanmoDb limits the results to 1MB.
 Therefor, pagination has to be implemented to traverse beyond the first page.
-There are two options available for paginating results: fetchAll() or fetchMany()
+There are two options available to do the pagination work: fetchAll() or fetchMany()
 ```
 $statement = Bego\Query::create()
     ->table('Logs')